jfriesne/zg_choir/demos/fridge/README_DEVELOPER.txt

 DisptachCallbacks() is being called from within the main/GUI thread, there are no thread-safety issues to worry about.

-Different operating systems will use different mechanisms to implement the above, but many (most?) operating systems support TCP sockets, so as a convenience, ZGChoir supplies a SocketCallbackMechanism subclass that implements the signalling functionality using a socket-pair.
+Different operating systems may use different mechanisms to implement the above, but since most operating systems support TCP sockets, MUSCLE supplies a SocketCallbackMechanism subclass that implements the signalling functionality using a socket-pair.

 Therefore, for many applications, a single SocketCallbackMechanism object should be all you need in order to get callback in your GUI thread.
 You can simply instantiate the SocketCallbackMechanism object near